khulnasoft-lab/design.khulnasoft.com/contents/components/radio-buttons.md

   - toggles
 ---

 A radio button typically represents a single option in a group of related choices.
 Each radio button is boolean and only one can be selected at a time.
-It’s possible to have one radio button selected by default, but not a requirement.

 ## Usage

 * Use radio buttons to present a set of options, where only one option can be selected at a time.
-* A vertical (stacked) layout is preferred, with one radio button per line.
-For sets of two with short labels where wrapping or width constraints are not an issue the inline (horizontal) layout is acceptable.
-* If a radio button represents the default choice (or previously selected in the case of settings), use the `checked` attribute.
+* One radio button should be selected as the default choice by using the `checked` attribute.
 * Radio buttons may replace segmented controls, a list of checkboxes (when only one option can be selected), or a toggle to allow users to choose between two or more options.
 For help with choosing the right solution, follow the table below.

 Todo: Add replacement-comparison-table